 6. Dave

-Dave is a leading US neo-bank and a pioneer in financial services known for offering on-demand financial services, including budget managing tools, banking services, and cash advances.
+Dave is a leading US neo-bank and a pioneer in financial services known for offering on-demand financial services, including budget management tools, banking services, and cash advances.

 In fact, Dave is one of the popular cash advance apps in the market right now—it lets you get a cash advance of up to $500 through a Dave ExtraCash account.